fedecaselli/Bug-Tracker/README.md

 - Installed from PyPI (or `pip install .`): run commands with `cli ...`
 - Running directly from the repo without installing: use `python -m cli ...`

+Environment for CLI:
+- Set `API_URL` to your target API (default: `http://localhost:8000`; use your deployed host for production).
+- `API_TOKEN` is reserved for future auth and not used currently.

 ### Install from PyPI
 ```bash
 pip install bug-tracker-cli